tjwodud04/Books-and-other-stuffs/Practice/README.md

-- C/ProgrammingClass
+﻿- C
-: Some codes when I had learned Computer Programming Class(undergraduated class)
+: Some codes written at C

 - Chatbot Practice
 : samples to challenge like a project